Skip to content

 Results are estimates for educational purposes only.
 They do not constitute financial advice.
 Consult a qualified professional before making financial decisions.

 Crypto mining rig ROI calculator estimates payback period and profitability.
-5,000 the securities regulator miner at 100 TH/s hashrate, 0.50 profit per TH/day, 20/day electricity = 30 daily net profit.
+5,000 ASIC miner at 100 TH/s hashrate, 0.50 profit per TH/day, 20/day electricity = 30 daily net profit.
 Payback: 167 days (5.5 months).
-After payback: returns accrue to profit until obsolescence (typically 2-3 years for ASICs).
+After payback, returns accrue as profit until obsolescence (typically 2-3 years for ASICs).

 Mining ROI risks: (1) Bitcoin price drops crash mining profitability.
-(2) Network difficulty rises (more competition reduces individual rewards).
-(3) Halvings (every 4 years, block reward halves - dramatic profitability shock).
-(4) the securities regulator obsolescence (next-gen miners outcompete old).
+(2) Network difficulty rises as more competition reduces individual rewards.
+(3) Halvings (every 4 years, the block reward halves — a sharp profitability shock).
+(4) ASIC obsolescence, as next-gen miners outcompete older hardware.
 (5) Electricity price spikes.
-Most retail mining loses money long-term - industrial-scale operations dominate due to electricity arbitrage.
-Cloud mining: typically scams.
-Better crypto exposure: a buy-and-hold approach the asset.
+Historically, retail mining margins have been thin, with industrial-scale operations dominating through cheaper electricity.
+Cloud-mining contracts have frequently underperformed or proved fraudulent.
+Some who want crypto exposure without hardware hold the asset instead.

 Run it with sensible defaults